acestream/ace-network-docs/docs/list-of-operations/create-premium-pool.md

 # Create Premium Pool

-The operation creates the premium pool and withdraws one-time fee of 1000 XAT from the initiator's account (tokens are transferred to [`premiumFeePool`][1])
+The operation creates the premium pool and withdraws one-time fee of 1000 XAB from the initiator's account (tokens are transferred to [`premiumFeePool`][1])

 When pool is bein created with its own tokens, the network charges comission of 30% of issuance (tokens are transferred to [`premiumFeePool`][1])